 Another common method of hydroponic production that does not involve a solid growing medium, deep-water culture involves growing crops in standing nutrient solution, with the roots dangling in the solution.
 Instead of channels, crops grow in tubs or basins, with the plants commonly anchored in floating rafts, with no medium other than the plugs holding the plants.

 Aeroponics is a third way crops can be grown without a medium.
 In aeroponics, the plugs holding the seedlings are suspended in systems where the roots dangle and are sprayed at regular intervals with nutrient solution, instead of being irrigated with liquid.
 Currently aeroponics is less common than NFT or DWC.

 SUBSTRATE HYDRO SYSTEMS (SOLID MEDIUM)

 Hydro systems using a solid medium can be divided broadly into two main types: container culture and slab culture.
-The medium holding the plant in hydro systems can be composed of a wide range of inert materials, including rockwool, coir, sand, perlite, sawdust, wood chips, or others.
+The medium holding the plant in hydro systems can be composed of a wide range of inert materials, including rockwool, coir, hemp, sand, perlite, sawdust, wood chips, or others.